yosbenj/lab-web-scraping-multiple-pages/readme.md

 - Apply the same logic to other "groups" of songs: the best songs from a decade or from a country / culture / language / genre.
 - Wikipedia maintains a large collection of lists of songs: https://en.wikipedia.org/wiki/Lists_of_songs

+#### <u>Instructions Part 2<u>
-#### Practice web scraping
+#### Practice web scraping. **This is not involved with the GNOD project of the week**

 As you've seen, scraping the internet is a skill that can get you all sorts of information.
-Here are some little challenges that you can try to gain more experience in the field:
+Here are some little challenges that you can try to gain more experience in the field.
+Open a new Jupyter notebook and scrape at least 3 of these sites.

 - Retrieve an arbitrary Wikipedia page of "Python" and create a list of links on that page: `url ='https://en.wikipedia.org/wiki/Python'`
 - Find the number of titles that have changed in the United States Code since its last release point: `url = 'http://uscode.house.gov/download/download.shtml'`